FMXExpress/Stable-Diffusion-Text-To-Image-Prompts/README.md

 Built with [Delphi](https://www.embarcadero.com/products/delphi/) using the FireMonkey framework this client works on Windows, macOS, Linux, Android, and iOS with a single codebase and single UI.
 At the moment it is specifically set up for Windows.

+It also features a REST integration with StableDiffusionApi.com for providing Generate Image functionality within the client.
+You need to sign up for an API key to access that functionality.

 # Stable Diffusion Text To Image Prompts Generator Screeshot on Windows
 ![Stable Diffusion Text To Image Prompts Generator on Windows](/stablediffusionscreenshot.png)